Roman aqueduct: Aqueducts in the Roman Empire

+Aqueducts were built to supply Roman military bases in Britain.
+The sites of permanent fortresses show traces of fountains and piped water, which were probably supplied by aqueducts from the Claudian period on.
+Permanent auxiliary forts were supplied by aqueducts from the Flavian period, possibly co-incident with the regular demand for dependable water supplies by provincial military settlements equipped with bathhouses, once these were introduced.

 Planning, surveying and management

 Planning

 The plans for any public or private aqueduct had to be submitted to scrutiny by civil authorities.
 Permission was granted only if the proposal respected the water rights of other citizens.
 Inevitably, there would have been rancorous and interminable court cases between neighbours or local governments over competing claims to limited water supplies but on the whole, Roman communities took care to allocate shared water resources according to need.
 Planners preferred to build public aqueducts on public land (ager publicus), and to follow the shortest, unopposed, most economical route from source to destination.
 State purchase of privately owned land, or re-routing of planned courses to circumvent resistant or tenanted occupation, could significantly add to the aqueduct's eventual length, and thus to its cost.